yellaham/yellaham.github.io/_pages/ese-531/lecture-1.md

 If $V[S_n^2] \to 0$ as $n \to \infty$, then $S_n^2 \xrightarrow{P} \sigma^2$

+Consistency is a fundamental property we want our estimators to have - it means they get better as we collect more data.

 ### Theorem: Continuous Mapping Theorem

 Suppose $X_1, X_2, \ldots$ converge in probability to $X$.
 Let $h$ be a continuous function.
 Then:
 $$h(X_n) \xrightarrow{P} h(X)$$

 ## Strong Law of Large Numbers (SLLN)

+While the WLLN tells us about convergence in probability, the SLLN gives us a stronger form of convergence.
+The difference is subtle but important.

 ### Definition: Almost Sure Convergence